-Drinking water imported from the Sacramento-San Joaquin Delta or captured as rainfall in local reservoirs can occasionally have noticeable taste and odor, depending on the time of year or the source of the water coming into our treatment plants.
-The predominant tastes and odors are musty or earthy (caused by algae), “salty” (caused by high salinity levels), or “rotten-egg” (caused by a lack of oxygen).
-The “swimming pool” taste or odor often encountered in drinking water is caused by the chlorine used in the disinfection process.
-All of our tap water meets federal and state standards for safety.
+Drinking water imported from the Sacramento-San Joaquin Delta or captured as rainfall in local reservoirs can occasionally have noticeable taste and odor, depending on the time of year and the source of the water coming into our treatment plants.
+The predominant tastes and odors are musty or earthy (caused by algae), salty (caused by high salinity levels), or rotten–egg (caused by a lack of oxygen).
+The swimming pool taste or odor often encountered in drinking water is caused by the chlorine used in the disinfection process.
+Despite these occasional tastes and odors noted, Valley Water assures the community that all of our tap water meets federal and state standards for safety.

 During the treatment process, chlorine is added to water as a disinfectant.
 Before the water leaves the treatment plant, ammonia is added to form chloramines to keep the water disinfected while it is distributed to homes and businesses.

 Chloramines, rather than chlorine, are used to maintain a disinfectant residual because they are more stable, form fewer disinfection by-products, and tend to produce less offensive tastes and odors.
 However, they may impart chlorinous or medicinal taste and odor to your drinking water.